thomas097/Haemodynamic-Optimization-Reinforcement-Learning/README.md

 The repository is organized as follows:

-- `exploratory_analysis`: Exploratory Data Analysis (EDA) of the MIMIC-III and AmsterdamUMCdb intensive care databases
+- `exploratory_analysis/`: Exploratory Data Analysis (EDA) of the MIMIC-III and AmsterdamUMCdb intensive care databases

-- `/data`: this folder contains all *data extraction* source code used to extract raw unprocessed patient data from MIMIC-III and the AmsterdamUMCdb part of the input (i.e. observation- and action-space), including vitals, lab results, demographics, treatment parameters, discharge information, etc.
+- `data/`: this folder contains all *data extraction* source code used to extract raw unprocessed patient data from MIMIC-III and the AmsterdamUMCdb part of the input (i.e. observation- and action-space), including vitals, lab results, demographics, treatment parameters, discharge information, etc.

-- `preprocessing`: Jupyter notebooks used to process and convert the raw measrurements and treatment parameters extracted from MIMIC-III and the AmsterdamUMCdb into regularly-sampled patient trajectories with 2h time steps.
+- `preprocessing/`: Jupyter notebooks used to process and convert the raw measrurements and treatment parameters extracted from MIMIC-III and the AmsterdamUMCdb into regularly-sampled patient trajectories with 2h time steps.

-- `model`: Implementations of the CKCNN and Transformer encoders and a range of baseline state space encoders (e.g. last observation, last K observatons, LSTM, etc.).
+- `model/`: Implementations of the CKCNN and Transformer encoders and a range of baseline state space encoders (e.g. last observation, last K observatons, LSTM, etc.).
 This folder also contains the implementation of Dueling Double Deep Q-Learning (D3QN), used to train treatment policies.
 For details, see the report.

-- `pretraining`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and the combined 'multi-task' pretraining tasks to (pre)train the encoders for state extraction.
+- `pretraining/`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and the combined 'multi-task' pretraining tasks to (pre)train the encoders for state extraction.

-- `experiments`: Training routines to optimize treatment policies on MIMIC-III or the AmsterdamUMCdb with a (pre)trained encoder.
+- `experiments/`: Training routines to optimize treatment policies on MIMIC-III or the AmsterdamUMCdb with a (pre)trained encoder.
 Also, contains evaluation routines to evaluate the resulting treatment policies with OPE and generate action matrices (see instructions below).

-- `ope`: Definitions of the Off-policy policy evaluation estimators (PHWIS, PHWDR and FQE) used to evaluate the learnt policies, and routines used to estimate the physician's behavior policy.
+- `ope/`: Definitions of the Off-policy policy evaluation estimators (PHWIS, PHWDR and FQE) used to evaluate the learnt policies, and routines used to estimate the physician's behavior policy.

 ## Instructions